d3datadevelopment/PDFDocuments/README.en.md

 At the orders of your OXID shop you have the option of creating an invoice and delivery note.

 The module can be easily extended to adapt existing documents or add new ones.
-Even completely different document types (e.g. article data sheets) are possible.
+Even completely different document types (e.g. article data sheets or pick lists) are possible.

 ## System requirements: